 Tucked away on a charming Chelsea street, Giselle Dubois’s relocated shop is all about finding hidden gems.
 During your exclusive one-on-one appointment, you’ll be greeted with slippers, water, tea, or champagne while the stylist walks you through the living room–esque space filled with gowns by up-and-coming international designers like Lee Grebenau.
 Want a beaded neckline, two-piece style with a big leotard top, or a corseted ball gown with a see-through top?
 They have you covered.
 Spina Bride

 Dresses from top designers like Vera Wang and Oscar De La Renta walk right off the runway into this Midtown store, where Ingram then curates the collection.
 He’s on the floor nearly every day to keep his selection updated and offer brides his personal opinion.
 From there, whichever seamstress pins you during fittings is actually the one to sew your dress, so they know the nuances of your figure.
 No wonder ladies from all over the world flock here.
 Mark Ingram Atelier

 Grace Loves Lace

 The 'Most Pinned' wedding dress on Pinterest now has its very own New York City storefront.
-Australian bridal brand Grace Loves Lace has just opened up their first East Coast store in October 2018, much to the excitement of NYC bohemian brides-to-be.
+Australian bridal brand Grace Loves Lace opened up their first East Coast store in October 2018, much to the excitement of NYC bohemian brides-to-be.
 The designs are feminine and ethereal, fit for the wild at heart and boho babes.
-And guests at the Soho space will be welcomed by tons of natural light (a must when it comes to deciding which frock looks best), and Australian sparkling wine and Australian white rose tea—both adorned with romantic rose petals, of course.
+And guests at the Soho space will be welcomed by tons of natural light (a must when it comes to deciding which frock looks best), Australian sparkling wine, and Australian white rose tea—both adorned with romantic rose petals, of course.
 Grace Loves Lace